uport-project/veramo-website/docs/node_tutorials/node_setup_identifiers.md

 ## Bootstrap Veramo

 We bootstrap Veramo by creating a setup file and initializing the agent.
-Create a setup file in `src/veramo/setup.ts`
+Create a setup file in `src/veramo/setup.ts` and import the following dependencies:

-In this file we'll use that secret key that we generated in an earlier step, so have it handy.
+Note: In this file we'll use that secret key that we generated in an earlier step, so have it handy.

-and import the following dependencies:

 ```typescript
 // Core interfaces